Dibyajyoti-Chakraborty/Roots-Using-Neural-Networks/README.md

 # Roots-Using-Neural-Networks
-This repository presents an algorithm to find roots of non-linear(system of) equations using Artificial neural Networks.
+This repository presents an algorithm to find roots of non-linear(system of) equations using Artificial Neural Networks.